 Pollution levels are generally declining in developed countries, producing significant economic benefits.
-For example, in the United States aggregate emissions of the most common air pollutants have declined by 73 percent since the 1970s while providing about \$30 in benefits for every dollar spent.18 Meanwhile, air pollution in developing countries has typically increased.
-As we see in Figure 16.3, air pollution levels in most major cities in developing nations exceed the World Health Organization's recommended level of 20 micrograms per cubic meter (μ g/m3) of particulate matter (PM10), composed of suspended particles of dust, ash, and other harmful material.
+For example, in the United States, aggregate emissions of the most common air pollutants have declined by 78 percent between 1970 and 2022.
+16 Meanwhile, air pollution in low- and middle-income countries has typically increased.
+As we see in Figure 16.1, air pollution levels in major cities in low- and middle-income nations can far exceed the World Health Organization's recommended healthy level of 15 micrograms per cubic meter ($\mu g/m^3$) of particulate matter (PM{10}), composed of suspended particles of dust, ash, and other harmful material.

-Figure 16.3 Average Particulate Matter Concentration, Selected Major Cities
+Figure 16.1 Average Particulate Matter Concentration, Selected Major Cities

-Source: World Health Organization, Ambient Air Quality Database Notes: Particulate matter concentrations in $\mu g/m^3$; data year varies by city, from 2012 to 2015.
+Source: World Health Organization, Ambient Air Quality Database.

+Notes: Particulate matter concentrations less than 10 microns.
+Data year varies by city, generally 2020 or later.

-1.5 CLIMATE CHANGE: SCIENCE AND IMPACTS
+1.5 Climate Change

-The vast majority of scientists have concluded that human activity is changing the planet's climate.19 Emissions of various greenhouse gases, particularly CO_2 and methane from the extraction and burning of fossil fuels, trap heat near the earth's surface, leading not only to a general warming trend but to sea-level rise; ecological disruption; and an increase in severe weather events, such as hurricanes, floods, and droughts.
+The vast majority of scientists have concluded that human activity is changing the planet's climate.17 Emissions of various greenhouse gases, particularly CO2 and methane from the extraction and burning of fossil fuels, trap heat near the earth's surface, leading not only to a general warming trend but to sea-level rise, ecological disruption, and an increase in severe weather events, such as hurricanes, floods, and droughts.

-Climate change is already having an impact on both developed and developing countries.
-But the impact is more adverse in developing nations as they tend to lack the resources to adapt to a changing climate and are located in tropical regions that will see the greatest impacts from extreme weather, rising seas, droughts, and disease spread.
-With increasing food scarcity the number of people at risk of hunger is projected to increase up to 20 percent by 2050.20 A 2019 paper finds that climate change is responsible for increased migration, not only directly due to crop failures, water scarcity, and extreme weather, but also indirectly as climate change increases the probability of armed conflicts.21 According to another study, climate change "could fundamentally redraw the map of the planet, and where and how humans and other species can live."22
+Climate change is already having an impact on all countries, but particularly lower-income countries which tend to lack the resources to adapt to a changing climate.
+Many developing countries are located in tropical or sub-tropical regions that will see the greatest impacts from extreme weather, rising seas, droughts, and disease spread.
+The World Bank estimates that declining agricultural yields in Africa related to climate change will increase the number of people in poverty by 43 million by 2030.
+A 2019 paper finds that climate change is responsible for increased migration, not only directly due to crop failures, water scarcity, and extreme weather, but also indirectly as climate change increases the probability of armed conflicts.

-As we saw in Figure 16.1, global emissions of carbon dioxide have generally been increasing in recent decades.
-The wealthier OECD nations were responsible for the majority of global emissions up to 2003, but by 2016 the non-OECD nations emitted over 60 percent of the world's CO2.
+As we see in Figure 16.2, global emissions of carbon dioxide from burning fossil fuels have steadily increased since 1900, especially after 1950.
+Figure 16.2 also shows the global average temperature, expressed as the deviation from the 20th century average, in degrees Celsius.
+The global average temperature clearly shows an increasing overall trend since the 1990s.

 China is currently the world's top emitter of carbon dioxide, followed by the United States, India, and Russia.
-While developing countries emit more total carbon than developed countries, emissions per capita are still much higher in richer nations.
-For example, annual CO2 emissions per person are about 16 tons in the United States, 10 tons in Japan, 7.5 tons in China, 1.7 tons in India, and 0.5 tons in Ghana.23
+While low- and middle-income countries, including China and India, emit more total carbon than the richer OECD nations, emissions per capita are much higher in high-income nations.
+For example, annual CO2 emissions per person are about 15 tons in the United States, 8 tons in Germany and China, 2 tons in India, and 0.2 tons in Ethiopia.20 pre-industrial levels, recognizing that this would significantly reduce the risks and impacts of climate change."21

-At the 2015 international climate meeting in Paris participating nations set a target of limiting the eventual global temperature increase to no more than 2° Celsius (3.6°F), relative to pre-industrial levels, and to pursue "efforts to limit the temperature increase to 1.5°C above pre-industrial levels, recognizing that this would significantly reduce the risks and impacts of climate change."24 In order to meet these targets, global emissions of greenhouse gases will need to decline significantly.
-For example, the UN estimates that in order to limit warming to no more than 2° C global emissions will need to fall about 25 percent by 2030, and to essentially zero by 2070.25 But over time global emissions instead continue to increase, lowering our chances of meeting these targets.
+At the 2015 international climate meeting in Paris, participating nations set a target of limiting the eventual global temperature increase to no more than 2° Celsius (3.6°F), relative to pre-industrial levels, and to pursue "efforts to limit the temperature increase to 1.5°C above